Tāroia | UC Global Exchange Programme

 OE with UC!
 Ever wondered what it would be like to study at a university in another country?
-The UC exchange programme may be just what you're looking for!
+The UC Global Exchange programme may be just what you're looking for!

-You will need approval from the relevant UC Departments and Colleges for the courses you successfully complete at a partner university to be credited to your UC degree.
+You will need approval from the relevant UC departments and Faculties for the courses you successfully complete at a partner university to be credited to your UC degree.
 You will still graduate with a UC degree and not with a degree from a partner university.

-Discover the life changing experience of studying overseas with the UC exchange programme.
+Discover the life-changing experience of studying overseas with the UC Global Exchange programme.
 You can immerse yourself in another culture, make lifelong friends and get international experience before you graduate.

 - Study at some of the most prestigious universities for teaching and research around the world

 - Learn a new language or improve your language skills

 - Diversify your degree by taking courses that are not available at UC